gloryilunga2000-cmyk/sport-science-applied/README.md

 To run this platform on your local machine, follow these steps:

+## On Deployment
+I failed to successfully connect an email to the site to receive all submission of bookings and facility registrations.
+SMTP error.
+Possibly google's, yahoo's backend security declining access through node or express.

 ### 1. Clone the Repository
 ```bash
 git clone [https://github.com/gloryilunga2000-cmyk/sport-science-applied.git](https://github.com/gloryilunga2000-cmyk/sport-science-applied.git)